medeiros/medeiros.github.io/_posts/2020-10-25-Kafka-Streams-Concepts.md

 ### Stream Processing Programming Paradigm

-In that context, Stream Processing is the process of one or more event streams.
+In this context, Stream Processing is the process of one or more event streams.
 It is a programming paradigm, such as batch processing and request-response.